 Now we can talk about square roots.
 In many contexts in math, we know the square of a number, and we have to solve for the original number that was squared.
 For example, if we have something like, x squared equals 5 and we need to find the x.
 If the square of the desired number happens to be a perfect square, then it's easy to solve.
-Show Transcript
+Read full transcript

 Getting x squared equal to a perfect square is a luxury that usually does not happen.
 Square roots and square root notation give us a way to talk about a situation in which the square of a variable does not equal a perfect square.
 Again, this is much more common than equalling a perfect square.
 For example, consider x squared equals 2, what number squared would equal 2?

 This would be a decimal between 1 and 2.
 We denote the positive number that, when squared, would equal 2 as, we use this notation.
 We read this either as the square root of 2, or radical 2.
 The square root and the act of squaring undo each other, precisely as addition and subtraction.

 Undo each other.
 This number, square root of 2 or radical 2, is a number on the number line, a decimal between 1 and 2.
 So it does, it has a home on the number line.
 It does live there.
 It's between 1 and 2.